patching...

 The state hasn't increased its gas tax since 1991.

-Following the MBTA's recent announcement that it would have to make significant sacrifices to service or drastically increase fares to make up for a projected $185 million shortfall, several local legislators called for the state to revisit the gas tax to address the MBTA's funding woes and the state's other transportation funding issues.
+Following the MBTA's recent announcement that it would have to make significant sacrifices to service or drastically increase fares to make up for a projected $185 million shortfall,

 Earlier in his administration, Patrick sought a 19-cent increase of the gas tax but it was voted down by the Massachusetts legislature.